thediyblogger/blog/content/free-pinterest-audit-checklist.md

 title = "Free Pinterest Audit Checklist"
 [images]
-name = "Free Pinterest Audit Checklist" src = "/uploads/free-audit-checklist-cover.png"
+name = "Free Pinterest Audit Checklist" src = "/uploads/free-pinterest-checklist-cover.png"

 +++
 Our FREE Pinterest Audit Checklist is almost complete.

-Sign up now to join our waiting list, and we will email it to you as soon as it's ready!
+Sign up now to join our waiting list, and we will email our free Pinterest Audit Checklist to you as soon as it's ready!